CookiePLMonster/CookiePLMonster.github.io/_posts/2021-09-06-gran-turismo-2-codes-pack.md

 </p>

 ## Full detail AI cars + 8MB RAM cheat
 By default, Gran Turismo and Gran Turismo 2 both use very aggressive LODs for AI cars.
-The highest LOD level is reserved for the player, with lower LOD levels used by the AI depending on distance from the camera.
+The player's car is locked to the highest LOD level, while AI cars cycle between three LDO models depending on distance from the camera.
 When playing the game on the native resolution it's nearly impossible to notice, but of course with upscaling LODs become much more obvious and jarring.

 To counter this, I created a cheat forcing all cars on the track to use the highest LOD level, previously reserved for the player.
 As a result, the game looks far better than originally!
 <div style="overflow:auto;padding:10px">